ProvoYsa2/Docs/procedures.md

 When meeting with an individual to give them a call, it's important to discuss with them the responsibilities of the calling so that they know what they are agreeing to.
 Before the interview, it may be valuable to read the description of the calling and responsibilities in the [General Handbook](https://www.churchofjesuschrist.org/study/manual/general-handbook?lang=eng).

+Per the [General Handbook](https://www.churchofjesuschrist.org/study/manual/general-handbook?lang=eng), when setting apart a person to a role that requires a high priest (such as bishop, bishopric councilor, or high councilor), only high priests should be in the circle.
+Likewise, when a man is ordained a high priest, only high priests may stand in the circle.

 ## Calling Ward Clerks and Ward Executive Secretaries

 1. The **bishop** selects the candidate and recommends him to the high councilor assigned to the ward.